The child abduction and murder that changed American justice

 Today, more than two dozen states and the federal government have a 'Three Strikes" laws.
 The measures vary from state to state, but the essence is the same: When an individual is sentenced for a serious crime, his or her previous convictions must be taken into consideration.
 If an individual is sentenced for a third crime, after two prior convictions, their sentence may be enhanced all the way up to life in prison.

-To hear all of Marc Klass' story and his efforts to pass the "Three Strikes and You're Out" law sign up for Fox Nation and watch "Crimes That Changed America."
+To hear all of Marc Klaas' story and his efforts to pass the "Three Strikes and You're Out" law sign up for Fox Nation and watch "Crimes That Changed America."

 LIMITED TIME OFFER, GET YOUR FIRST MONTH OF FOX NATION FOR $0.99